For Afghan refugees, arrival in Northern Virginia comes with relief, exhaustion

 Lifting up a pant leg to reveal a badly swollen foot, he added: “I had no shoes until today.”

-Among those arriving were children who made the journey without their parents, presumably separated from them in the chaos around the Kabul airport, said Fouzi Afshari, an Afghan American activist who volunteered as a translator at Dulles Airport and helped process the families.
+Among those arriving were children who made the journey without their parents, presumably separated from them in the chaos around the Kabul airport, said Fouzi Afshari, an Afghan American activist who volunteered as an interpreter and translator at Dulles Airport and helped process the families.

 A State Department spokesperson declined to comment on whether unaccompanied Afghan children were being admitted into the United States.